Blejzer/finder/README.md

 ### Getting Started

-My problem is that every once in a while, I have to go through the file servers and deduce what is eating most of their space.
-Sometimes, older files need to be archived or removed, but most of the time, its audio / video files that cause a lot of problems.
+Do you have to go through the file servers and deduce what is eating most of their space.
+Sometimes, older files need to be archived or removed, but most of the time, its media (audio / video) files that cause a lot of problems.
-Two scripts, for now, are made to help admins locate certain types of files to assess their size and location, to help them make correct decisions and plans regarding cleanups and assessments regarding space on their servers. scripts will search through the folders you provide recursively, save the found content that meets the criteria and save the results in one file and the list of files in another ones.
+Two scripts, for now, are made to help admins locate certain types of files to assess their size and location, to help them make correct decisions and plans regarding cleanups and assessments regarding space on their servers.
+Scripts will search through the folders you provide recursively, save the found content that meets the criteria and save the results in one file and the list of files in another ones.
 Later, you can use filesProcessor script and Remove, Copy or Move files to another location...
 Just feed it with the file containing the list and it's done.

 ## Prerequisites

-All you need is your administrators' mana to be at lvl 3. :D Make sure that you have permissions for executing these files, and that the files have proper permissions:
+All you need is your administrators' mana to be at lvl 3. :D Make sure that you have right permissions for executing these files, and that the files have proper permissions:

 ```
 chmod +x filename.sh